bhatiaabhishek/CarND-PID-Controller/README.md

 ## Smoothen steering angles

 I noticed that the PID controller results in a jerky motion due to abrupt steering.
 To mitigate this I take a rolling average of 10 previous steering angles including the current angle.
-This results in a much smooth trajectory.
+This results in a smoother trajectory.
 Averaging over too large of a window reduces reactivity and can be counter-productive.

 ## Linear control of target speed